ralffpilarczyk/ProfileDash/README.md

 ## Authentication Flow

 1.  **Enter Email:** Provide your company email address (must match the `ALLOWED_DOMAIN` set in `app.py`, currently `sc.com`).
-2.  **Send Code:** Click "Send Code".
-3.  **Receive Code:** Check your email inbox (and spam folder) for a 4-digit authentication code.
-(If SendGrid is not configured correctly, the app will display a message and allow using the test code `1234`).
-4.  **Verify Code:** Enter the received code and click "Verify Code".
+2.  **Verify Email:** Click "Verify Email".
+The app checks the domain or allowed list.
-5.  **Enter API Key:** Upon successful verification, you will be prompted to enter your Google AI API Key.
+3.  **Enter API Key:** If your email is permitted, you will be prompted to enter your Google AI API Key.
     *   You can get a key from [Google AI Studio](https://aistudio.google.com/) by signing in, clicking "Get API key", and creating one in a new project. **Copy the key immediately** as it won't be shown again.
-6.  **Submit API Key:** Paste your key and click "Submit API Key".
+4.  **Submit API Key:** Paste your key and click "Submit API Key".

 ## Usage Instructions

 1.  **Upload PDFs:** Once authenticated and the API key is accepted, use the "Upload PDF Documents" area to select the relevant PDF files.
     *   *Desktop:* Hold Ctrl (Windows) or Cmd (Mac) while clicking to select multiple files.
     *   *Mobile:* Multi-file selection may be limited.
 Look for a "Select" option within your phone's file browser if available, otherwise you may need to upload sequentially (less ideal) or use a desktop.
-2.  **Generate:** Click the "Generate Profile & Download" button.
+2.  **Generate:** Click the "Generate Profile" button.
 3.  **Monitor:** Observe the "Status / Log" area and the progress bar for updates.
 Profile generation can take 10-15 minutes depending on the number/size of documents and API responsiveness.
-4.  **Download:** Once processing is complete, your browser should automatically initiate the download of the generated HTML file (e.g., `CompanyName_Profile_Timestamp.html`).
-Check your browser's downloads.
+4.  **Receive Email:** When processing completes, you will receive an email with the generated HTML profile attached (e.g., `CompanyName_Profile_Timestamp.html`).
 5.  **Reset:** After a profile is generated (or if you want to start over), click the "Produce New Profile" button to clear the file input and status log for a new run.
 Your authentication and API key will remain active for the session.

 ## Disclaimer